 We are very proud of the range of sports and opportunities that we offer, which have led to us being given this award.
-You can see a copy of the report here.
+You can see a copy of the report we received for our Silver award here.

 Primary Schools have received money specifically directed at making sustainable improvements to the PE and sport that they offer.
 This page is where we explain how we have used our funding.
 You can find more information about this Department for Education grant here.